libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

 ![Processing with image-at-a-time systems]({{ site.baseurl }}/assets/images/magick-s3.png)

-Reading from the left, first the data is downloaded from the bucket into a large area of memory, then the image is decompressed, then processed, perhaps in several stages, then recoded, then finally uploaded back to cloud storage.
+Reading from the left, first the data is downloaded from the bucket into a large area of memory, then the image is decompressed, then processed, perhaps in several stages, then recompressed, then finally uploaded back to cloud storage.

 Each stage must complete before the next stage can start, and each stage needs at least two large areas of memory to function.

 Current libvips is able to execute decode, process and encode all at the same time, in parallel, and without needing any intermediate images.
 It looks